microsoft/vscode-docs/docs/remote/containers.md

 ### Can I work with containers on a remote host?

-With some manual configuration, yes.
-You can attach to a container running on a remote host or create specialized `devcontainer.json` and `Docker Compose` files designed to work with your remote host.
-You can either connect to a publicly exposed Docker daemon TCP port or use SSH to tunnel into a remote VM running Docker.
+Yes, you can either attach to a container running on a remote host or create a specialized `devcontainer.json` to tell VS Code how to work with your remote environment.
+To access the host, you can either connect to a publicly exposed Docker daemon TCP port or use SSH to tunnel into a remote VM running Docker.
 See [Developing inside a container on a remote Docker host](/docs/remote/containers-advanced.md#developing-inside-a-container-on-a-remote-docker-host) for details.

 ### How can I build or deploy container images into my local Docker / Kubernetes install when working inside a container?